 Accelerated death benefits are amounts received under a life insurance contract before the death of the insured individual.
 These benefits also include amounts received on the sale or assignment of the contract to a viatical settlement provider.

 Generally, if the decedent received accelerated death benefits on the life of a terminally or chronically ill individual, whether on his or her own life or on the life of another person, those benefits aren't included in the decedent's income.
 For more information, see the discussion under Gifts, Insurance, and Inheritances under Other Tax Information, later.

-Generally, the rules for exemptions and deductions allowed to an individual also apply to the decedent's final income tax return.
+Generally, the rules for deductions allowed to an individual also apply to the decedent's final income tax return.
 Show on the final return deductible items the decedent paid (or accrued, if the decedent reported deductions on an accrual method) before death.
 This section contains a detailed discussion of medical expenses because the tax treatment of the decedent's medical expenses can be different.
 See Medical Expenses, later.

 If you don't itemize deductions on the final return, the full amount of the appropriate standard deduction is allowed regardless of the date of death.
 For information on the appropriate standard deduction, see the Form 1040 instructions or Pub.
 501.

 Medical expenses paid before death by the decedent are deductible, subject to limits, on the final income tax return if deductions are itemized.
 This includes expenses for the decedent, as well as for the decedent's spouse and dependents.